 The notified body shall issue the EC type or design examination certificate referring to the certification framework.

-When a revision of this TSI comes into force during the design phase, the notified body shall issue the EC type or design examination certificate according to the following rules:
+For projects in design phase by 28 September 2023, the notified body shall issue the EC type or design examination certificate according to the following rules:

-For changes in the TSIs that are not referenced in Appendix B, conformity with the initial assessment framework leads to conformity to the certification framework.
+For changes in the CCS TSI 2023/1695 that are not referenced in Appendix B, conformity with the initial assessment framework CCS TSI 2016/919 including all the amendments leads to conformity to the certification framework.
 The Notified Body shall issue the EC type or design examination certificate referring to the certification framework without additional assessment.

-For changes in the TSIs that are referenced in Appendix B, their application is mandatory according to the transition regime defined in this Appendix B. During the defined transition period, the Notified Body may issue the EC type or design examination certificate referring to the certification framework without additional assessment.
+For changes in the CCS TSI 2023/1695 that are referenced in Appendix B, their application is mandatory according to the transition regime defined in this Appendix B. During the defined transition period, the Notified Body may issue the EC type or design examination certificate referring to the certification framework without additional assessment.
 The Notified Body shall list in the EC type or design examination certificate all the points (from Table B1.1) assessed according to the initial assessment framework.

 When several revisions of this TSI come into force during the design phase, the paragraph (2) above shall apply to all revisions successively.